There are many topics that drive passion among marketers. The debate over gating vs. ungating content may be one that brings out stronger opinions.

 So, now what?

-The point of this is to explore the argument for each side of what can often be a hotly-contested marketing debate.
+The point of this article is to explore the argument for each side of what can often be a hotly-contested marketing debate.
 And the best answer for what’s right for you likely lies in your tech stack, ability to scale, and possibly what your core beliefs are about how people in your target audience interact with content.

 But no matter which side you’re on, here’s a few takeaways I learned: